boycce/monastery/docs/schema.md

 }
 ```

-These fields are always enabled by default
+These fields are always set when [defaultFields](./manager) is true

 ```js
 schema.fields = {